Intermittent fasting schedules for beginners

 What is intermittent fasting?

-Intermittent fasting is super SIMPLE:
+Intermittent fasting is super Simple:

-It’s eating, then fasting, repeated.
+It’s eating, then fasting, rinse and repeat.

-The specific eat-fast-repeat routine you follow might be daily or weekly, and each intermittent fasting method has positives and drawbacks, but the fundamental intermittent fasting-ness of each one is the same:
+The specific eat-fast-repeat routine you follow might be daily or weekly, and each intermittent fasting method has positives and drawbacks, but the fundamental intermittent fasting-ness of each one is the same: for a regular period of time, you take a break from eating.

 How does intermittent fasting work?